-Command Subcommand Description ALTER EXTENSION UPDATE The VCI extension cannot be specified.
+Command Subcommand Description

+ALTER EXTENSION UPDATE The VCI extension cannot be specified.

 SET SCHEMA This operation is not required for VCI.

+ADD

+DROP

-ADD DROP CREATE EXTENSION SCHEMA The subcommands on the left cannot be performed if the VCI extension is specified, except when the public schema is specified.
+CREATE EXTENSION SCHEMA The subcommands on the left cannot be performed if the VCI extension is specified.

 This operation is not required for VCI.